 SLRs, on the other hand, typically address focused research questions, and require protocol elaboration and validation as well as quality assessment of primary studies.
 Their main objective is to provide specific evidences based on very specific research questions (Kitchenham & Charters, 2007).

-Our current research aims at building catalogues for a set of the existing studies to derive the selection of equipment types, the participants’ selection, and the study variables for the purpose of classifying them with respect to their context, benefits, content, and validation, in order to offer a comprehensive overview, along with advice to overcome or limit threats to the validity of eye-tracking studies.
+This current research aims at building catalogues for a set of the existing studies to derive the selection of equipment types, the participants’ selection, and the study variables for the purpose of classifying them in regards to their context, benefits, content, and validation, in order to offer a comprehensive overview, along with advice to overcome or limit threats to the validity of eye-tracking studies.

 SLR Process